About

 4. Writing system typology

 One of the most prominent subfields of writing systems research in the Anglophone community is typology.
 While there exist several proposals of typologies (such as the one by Peter T. Daniels), they are almost exclusively built around the question of which linguistic unit (phoneme, syllable, morpheme) serves as a writing system’s basic mapping unit.
-While this is, of course, a crucial structural criterion, given my multi-perspective approach to studying writing, I am interested both in possible structural as well as usage-based alternative criteria for graphematic typologies (i.e., typologies concerning the relation between units of writing and units of language) and the establishment of typologies for the remaining components of writing: the material component (yielding graphetic typologies), and the normative component (resulting in typologies of orthographic regulation).
+While this is, of course, a crucial structural criterion, given my multi-perspective approach to studying writing, I am interested in possible structural and usage-based alternative criteria for graphematic typologies (i.e., typologies concerning the relation between units of writing and units of language) as well as the establishment of typologies for the remaining components of writing: the material component (yielding graphetic typologies), and the normative component (resulting in typologies of orthographic regulation).

 Research output